Eleojo/Eleojo/README.md

 - **Machine Learning & AI**: Exploring and building intelligent systems.
 - **C# Development**: Proficient in developing robust applications using C#.
 - **ASP.NET**: Experienced in building web applications using ASP.NET and ASP.NET Core.
-- **Data Analysis**: Currently honing my skills in data analysis to derive meaningful insights from data.
+- **Data Science**: Proficient in using models like AR ARMA for time series data and Logistic Regression, Xg-Boost, Random Forest,etc for predictions and forcasting.
 - **Software Design Principles**: Strong understanding of SOLID principles and design patterns.

 ## Projects

-### Banking Application with Dependency Injection
+### CustomerManagementAPI with AutoMapper, Serilog, and Seq
-A comprehensive banking application demonstrating the implementation of dependency injection for improved modularity and testability.
+This project is a robust ASP.NET Core API designed for managing customer records.
+It features a well-structured implementation of dependency injection for improved modularity and testability.
+Leveraging the power of AutoMapper, the API ensures seamless mapping between Data Transfer Objects (DTOs) and models, facilitating clean and maintainable code.
+Additionally, it incorporates Serilog and Seq for comprehensive and effective logging.

 ### Machine Learning Model for Predictive Analytics
 Built and deployed machine learning models for predictive analytics using Python in Jupyter Notebook.